Openhab-Nodes/website/content/en/developer/architecture.md

 ## Command Queue

-A *Command* in openHAB X consists of a target (Addon-ID + Thing-ID + Property-ID) and a new state.
+A *Command* in OHX consists of a target (Addon-ID + Thing-ID + Property-ID) and a new state.
 The state is usually a plain text value like "100%" or "on" or "true" but can also be a complex type depending on the target Addon.
 A command can target

 * an Addon ("Enable Pairing mode for Hue Emulation Addon"),
 * a Thing ("Start self-healing of Zigbee Network"),